Medically reviewed by Drugs.com. Last updated on May 2, 2022.

 - Clean toys and other objects with a disinfectant solution.
 Clean tables, counters, doorknobs, and cribs.
 Also clean toys that are shared with other children.
 Use a disinfecting wipe, a single-use sponge, or a cloth you can wash and reuse.
 Use disinfecting cleaners if you do not have wipes.
 You can create a disinfecting cleaner by mixing 1 part bleach with 10 parts water.
 Wash sheets and towels in hot, soapy water, and dry on high.

 - Keep your child away from people who are sick.
 Keep your child away from crowds or people with colds and other respiratory infections.
 Do not let other sick children sleep in the same bed as your child.

 Call your local emergency number (911 in the US) for any of the following:

-- Your child has increased wheezing, or has pauses in his breathing.
+- Your child has pauses in his or her breathing.

 When should I seek immediate care?